migration

 EDI enrollment is the long pole

-Payer enrollment is usually the constraint that determines cutover date, not data migration.
-Tebra's own enrollment FAQ confirms that claim submission enrollment "typically ranges between one to eight weeks" per payer, and 835 ERA enrollment takes longer — "typically between two to eight weeks" — because ERA enrollment is a separate process from 837 claim submission enrollment.
-Missing the ERA enrollment means cash gets posted from paper EOBs while you wait, which is a real operations cost during an otherwise clean cutover.
+Payer enrollment, not data migration, is usually the constraint that sets the cutover date.
+Tebra's enrollment FAQ puts claim submission enrollment at "typically between one to eight weeks" per payer, and 835 ERA enrollment longer at "typically between two to eight weeks," because ERA enrollment is a separate process from 837 claim submission.
+Miss the ERA enrollment and cash posts from paper EOBs while you wait, a real operations cost in an otherwise clean cutover.

-Tebra routes medical and institutional claims through Trizetto Provider Solutions and workers' compensation and auto claims through Jopari Solutions.
-When you move to Medi, which uses Stedi as its clearinghouse, every payer connection migrates to a new trading partner.
-The CMS Electronic Billing and EDI Transactions guidance documents the process for updating EDI submitter relationships, and the variance by payer is wide.
+Tebra routes medical and institutional claims through Trizetto Provider Solutions, and workers' comp and auto claims through Jopari Solutions.
+Medi uses Stedi, so every payer connection moves to a new trading partner.
+The CMS Electronic Billing and EDI Transactions guidance documents how to update EDI submitter relationships, and the variance by payer is wide.

-- The Anthem and Elevance family of payers routes through Availity as their EDI gateway.
-If your Kareo deployment connected to Availity for Anthem claims, that connection is between your practice's Tax ID and Availity — you re-register the same Tax ID under the new clearinghouse, you do not inherit the old Trizetto relationship
+- Anthem and Elevance plans route through Availity as their EDI gateway.
+If your Kareo deployment used Availity for Anthem claims, that connection is between your practice's Tax ID and Availity.
+You re-register the same Tax ID under the new clearinghouse; you do not inherit the old Trizetto relationship.

-- BCBS plans vary enrollment process by state; the Texas BCBS enrollment is a different form and timeline from Florida BCBS, and each state plan processes independently
+- BCBS plans vary enrollment by state.
+Texas BCBS is a different form and timeline from Florida BCBS, and each state plan processes independently.

-- Medicare and Medicaid require separate EDI agreements per state Medicaid plan, and Medicaid processing timelines run weeks longer than commercial payers
+- Medicare and Medicaid require separate EDI agreements per state Medicaid plan, and Medicaid timelines run weeks longer than commercial payers.

-- 835 ERA enrollment is separate from 837 claim submission enrollment in every payer's system; completing claim enrollment does not trigger ERA enrollment automatically
+- 835 ERA enrollment is separate from 837 claim submission in every payer's system.
+Completing claim enrollment does not trigger ERA enrollment.

-Start enrollment work the day the contract is signed, not the day of cutover.
-For a billing company moving eight client practices, enrollment work across all practices at once is operationally overwhelming.
-The practice-by-practice rollout below is partly an enrollment-pacing decision.
+Start enrollment the day the contract is signed.
+For a billing company moving eight client practices, enrolling all of them at once is overwhelming, which is part of why the practice-by-practice rollout below paces the work.

 Parallel-run plan